An Encounter with Christ

 I hobbled from the park, star struck.
 The words, “Jesus Christ, I love you,” began playing in my mind like a mantra, as if on auto-repeat.

 Not knowing what to do, and not really caring, I hobbled through the streets of Eugene until nightfall.
-I must have looked crazy.
-Much of the time my jaw was loose, chin drooping far from my nose, and I sensed a frizzled look in my eyes as if I had just seen a ghost.
+My jaw hung loose, chin drooping far from my nose, and I sensed a frizzled look in my eyes as if I had just seen a ghost.
 I could hardly feel my body.
 I was in love and didn’t have a care in the world.

 Remembering his words, God will answer your prayers, I kneeled down to ask a heartfelt prayer.